martincartledge/martins-blog-deprecated-/content/blog/how-to-write-a-recursive-function-in-go/index.md

 ---
 title: How to write a Recursive Function in Go
 date: "2020-07-08T22:40:32.169Z"
-description: "Learning Go - Week 8 - Recursion"
+description: "Learning Go - Week 8"
 featured: ./duck.jpg
 ---